Preface

 Authelia is our OIDC provider.
 With minimal extra configuration, it can also run as part of a reverse proxy to provide authentication to web services which don't have OAuth/OIDC support.
 Authelia has a few other mechanisms available for serving auth, and should be able to integrate with most services.

-It runs on Polly and keeps a list of users from a users.yml
+It runs on Polly and keeps a list of users from a users.yml file which is

-autogenerated from /etc/shadow/
+autogenerated from /etc/shadow.

 shadow-syncd

-is the name of a small Python script that runs on Polly and
+shadow-syncd is the name of a small Python script that runs on Polly and

-to the other machines.
+propagates all changes in /etc/shadow to the other machines.
 This keeps SSH

 and physical logins consistent without the complication of PAM for LDAP, OIDC,